 Eventually our scenery changed and the cool weather blew over the mountains and trees.
 The roads started to wind and Hennie, especially, gushed over the views from her window.
 We stayed our final night in Bedford, PA.
 This was the simplest of hotels and the most accommodating.
 We were able to pull up in front of the room, which made it easy to load and unload the car.

-We hadn’t seen Steve in over a week, so our last morning we ate breakfast and eagerly headed off for New York.
+We hadn’t seen Steve in weeks, so our last morning we ate breakfast and eagerly headed off for New York.
 Over bridges and through tunnels, after tolls and tolls, we could finally see the Statue of Liberty and the immense NYC skyline.
 We’d arrived.
 Gleaming with pride, we pulled into a hotel on Long Island where we’ll stay until the lease starts on our home in a few weeks.
 Steve was able to register the kids for school, so they’ll start on the first day, Wednesday.
 We did it.

 There are so many times when I’ve wondered who I am now—now that I’m a mom.
 I’ve often felt like I’ve lost sight of my bravery and my fierce independence that once flowed through my pre-mommy veins.
 But this trip has reminded me that I am now, more than ever, a brave and independent woman.
 Capable of anything.
 Only this time my bravery and confidence benefits both me and, more importantly, it benefits my kids and my family.